 Other Hosting Options

 We believe that our Microsoft Azure-based hosting strikes a good balance between security and the cost-effectiveness of our solution.
-If your organization has security requirements that are not adequately addressed by our cloud security strategy, or if it is unacceptable to our Canadian customers for their data to reside in US data stores, Cyanic Automation offers two alternative hosting options at an increased cost.
+If your organization has security requirements that are not adequately addressed by our cloud security strategy, Cyanic Automation offers two alternative hosting options at an increased cost.

 Canadian-Based Single-Tenant Hosting

 Cyanic Automation can host a system at a Canadian-based provider which is dedicated solely to your organization, and which does not share data with any other organizations.

 Cyanic Automation can deliver server equipment to be installed and operated inside your organization’s network.
 We will assist with installation, software updates and back-up strategy; however there will be an increased burden of maintenance on your IT organization.

 Cyanic Automation is absolutely committed to protecting your data, and security is our single largest development focus.
 If you have any questions, please either contact us or leave a comment below.